gems2000/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 # Airbyte Protocol

 ## Goals
-The goal of the Airbyte Protocol is to describe a series of standard components and all the interactions between them in order to declare an ELT pipeline.
-All message passing across components can be fully serialized for inter-process communication.
+The Airbyte Protocol describes a series of standard components and all the interactions between them in order to declare an ELT pipeline.
+All message passing across components is done via serialized JSON messages for inter-process communication.

 This document describes the protocol as it exists in its CURRENT form.
 Stay tuned for an RFC on how the protocol will evolve.